-3. Tomorrow - real challenges, significant opportunity
+Tomorrow: real challenges, significant opportunity

 Maintaining a high quality of life has been a challenge for Culver City as it has grown.
 The City strives to balance its emerging role as a hub for creative technology, media production, and biotech industry while maintaining its small-town atmosphere.
-The success of the City and technology and media related industry job growth has resulted in a housing shortage due to limited housing production, an increased demand for housing, and increasing housing prices.
-The result has been escalating housing costs or longer commutes for some, and homelessness for others.
-Decades of regional underinvestment in public transit infrastructure has exacerbated mobility challenges for those who move through and around the City.
+The success of the City and technology and media related industry job growth has resulted in a housing shortage due to limited housing production, an increased demand for housing, and increasing housing costs.
+Decades of regional underinvestment in transportation infrastructure has exacerbated mobility challenges for those who move through and around the City.
 The City is undertaking broad efforts to address these concerns by:

-- Commissioning and completing the 2017 Transit Oriented Development (TOD) Visioning Study for mobility, focused in part on first and last mile travel in the TOD District - Updating Community Culture Plan - Implementing Municipal Fiber Network Project - Realizing a Metro Bike Share system - Updating Bicycle and Pedestrian Action Plan - Implementing La Ballona Safe Routes to Schools Project - Preparing Inglewood Oil Field (IOF) Specific Plan - Partnering with the Los Angeles County Homeless Initiative to prevent homelessness via the Rapid Re-Housing Program - Partnering with Habitat for Humanity of Greater Los Angeles to construct 10 affordable condominiums 19 on Globe Avenue and Los Angeles Housing Partnership to construct 33 affordable apartments 20 at Tilden Terrace.
+- Updating Community Culture Plan - Implementing Municipal Fiber Network Project - Building Transit Oriented Development (TOD) Visioning Study for first and last mile travel in its TOD District - Realizing a Metro Bike Share system - Updating Bicycle and Pedestrian Action Plan - Implementing La Ballona Safe Routes to Schools Project - Preparing Inglewood Oil Field (IOF) Specific Plan